paulhibbitts/published-markdown-files/leap-into-open-publishing-guide.md

 ## ⚡️ Power Challenge: Own Your Own

-**Ready to go further?** Create your own Markdown content and publish it!

 ### Your Mission

-Create and host your own Markdown file on GitHub or Codeberg.
+**Ready to go further?** Create and host your own Markdown file, then publish it with Docsify-This!

-### For After the Session
+> [!NOTE]
-This challenge is perfect for continuing your Docsify-This journey, where you move from styling existing Markdown content to creating your own!
+> This challenge is perfect for after the session, where you move from styling existing Markdown content to creating your own!

 ### GitHub or Codeberg